Preheat the oven to 350 degrees F.

 Add the spinach to the boiling water and cook 1 minute.
 Remove spinach from the water and plunge in a large bowl of ice water to stop the cooking.

-very well, and using a clean tea
+the spinach very well, and using a clean tea

 towel, squeeze out the extra water.
 Chop